Our Minister

 For what it’s worth some of the important personal theological/philosophical influences upon me over the years have been (in no particular order):

 Epicurus, Lucretius, Parmenides, Heraclitus, Benedict Spinoza, Friedrich Nietzsche, Gerrard Winstanley, Jacob Bauthumley, Anne Conway, George Eliot (Mary Ann Evans), Martin Heidegger, Henry David Thoreau, Ralph Waldo Emerson, Leo Tolstoy, Ludwig Wittgenstein, Søren Kierkegaard, David Hume, Ernst Bloch, Dietrich Bonhoeffer, Paul Tillich, Henry Nelson Wieman, James Luther Adams, John F. Hayward, Josiah Royce, Paul Wienpahl, Klaas Hendrikse, Norbert Fabián Čapek, Agnes Arber, Thomas Altizer, D. G. Leahy, Michael McGhee, Charles Hartshorne, D.T.
-Suzuki, Hajime Tanabe, Keiji Nishitani, Kitaro Nishida, Kiyozawa Manshi, Imaoka Shin’ichirō , Donald A. Crosby, Jerome A. Stone, James W. Woelfel, Freya Mathews, Ursula Goodenough, Mary Oliver, Wallace Stevens, A. R. Ammons, Gianni Vattimo, Franco “Bifo” Berardi, John D. Caputo, James C. Edwards, J. L. Schellenberg, Simon Critchley, Knud Ejler Løgstrup, Emanuele Severino, Michael Oakeshott, Henry Bugbee, Edward F. Mooney, Thomas Nail, Vicki Kirby, Karen Barad, Emanuele Coccia, Federico Campagna, Jan Patočka, and Jane Bennet
+Suzuki, Hajime Tanabe, Keiji Nishitani, Kitaro Nishida, Kiyozawa Manshi, Imaoka Shin’ichirō , Donald A. Crosby, Jerome A. Stone, James W. Woelfel, Freya Mathews, Ursula Goodenough, Mary Oliver, Wallace Stevens, A. R. Ammons, Gianni Vattimo, Franco “Bifo” Berardi, John D. Caputo, James C. Edwards, J. L. Schellenberg, Simon Critchley, Knud Ejler Løgstrup, Emanuele Severino, Michael Oakeshott, Henry Bugbee, Edward F. Mooney, Thomas Nail, Vicki Kirby, Karen Barad, Emanuele Coccia, Federico Campagna, Jan Patočka, and Jane Bennett.

 I was born in 1965 in Hoddesdon, Hertfordshire, and originally trained as a musician in the early 1980s at Colchester Institute where I studied double-bass with Tony Hougham, Principal Double-Bass at the Royal Opera, Covent Garden.